-How do I set a Windows screen saver password?
+How to set a Windows screen saver password

 Adding a Microsoft Windows screen saver password helps protect your computer during the times you're away.
 The following sections contain steps on how to set a screen saver password in each version of Windows.
 Select your version of Windows below and follow the steps.

 Pressing Windows key+L at the same time locks your computer with a password immediately.

 Set the screen saver password in Windows Vista, 7, 8, 10, and 11